December 12, 2013

 The game is played on a 27′ x 54′ carpeted field with two alliances of three teams each.
 Robots attempt to score as many frisbees as possible into goals along the ends of the fields in a two minute and fifteen second match.
 Each match begins with 15 seconds of autonomous competition where robots can shoot discs for extra points—after that time, the drivers step up, and the robot is in their hands.
 Four goals at three different heights are available for scoring, and as the robot scores loftier goals, more points will be earned.
 Towards the end of the match, robots attempt to ascend pyramids located in the center of the playing field.

 Following the presentation, Team 604 helped distribute kits of parts— we managed to serve over 50 teams in under 30 minutes.
 3 rookie teams were also present, and we warmly welcome them to the FIRST community.
-Good luck to everyone, and we look ahead to a great season!
+Good luck to everyone, and as we move forward we look ahead to a great season!

 Team 604 Quixilver had a wonderful success on November 10, 2012 hosting the Quixilver Qualifier FLL tournament.
 With 24 teams present, Quixilver was able to host a successful tournament from 9:00am to 4:00pm, and finished clean up before 6:00pm – with spare time left over from our expectations.